 More Disturbing Behavior Discovered

 According to an investigation by NBC, Jesse Alvarez remained fixated on Jane Doe.
 The NBC team reported the following: Only one month after the restraining order hearing, Alvarez walked onto the Cathedral Catholic High School campus where Jane Doe and Mario Fierro both worked.
 As his picture had been provided to security and school officials, the principal told him he could not be there, and he was escorted off campus.
 Next, he tried working with a vendor who did business with the school.
 Again, he was escorted off campus.
 Then a week before the shooting, he appeared in a video clip by the school’s weekly news program, conducting himself as if he were a student at the school.
+Jesse Alvarez, 30 years old, was definitely not a high school student.
 You may read the entire NBC article at: https://www.nbcsandiego.com/news/local/north-park-murder-suspect-escorted-off-cathedral-catholic-high-campus-months-before-teachers-killing/2517826/

 Haunting Words From a Shattered Jane Doe